shaupert/haupert_MEE_2022/README.md

 [![DOI](https://zenodo.org/badge/DOI/XXXX/zenodo.XXXXXX.svg)](https://doi.org/10.5281/zenodo.3530203)

-If the code, even partially, is used for other purpose please cite the paper `Haupert S., Sèbe F., Sueur J. How to determine the acoustic detection distance of autonomous recorder units in terrestrial environments?
-Methods in Ecology and Evolution, 2022`
+If the code, even partially, is used for other purpose please cite the paper `Haupert S., Sèbe F., Sueur J. How to determine the acoustic detection distance of autonomous recorder units in terrestrial environments? journal to be defined, XXXX`

 ## Setup and usage